mdpopescu/public/Licensing/readme.md

     var details = new LicenseRegistration { ... };
     licenser.SaveRegistration(details);

-Creates the registry entry with the given registration details, optionally encrypted with a password.
-If CheckUrl is not empty, it will first try to register the application at the given URL and only save to the registry if everything went ok.
+Creates the license file with the given registration details, optionally encrypted with a password.
+If CheckUrl is not empty, it will first try to register the application at the given URL and only save to the file if everything went ok.

 ### Sample code:

     var options = new LicenseOptions { ... };
     var licenser = Licenser.Create(options);
-    var details = licenser.GetRegistration();
+    licenser.Initialize();

     // initial check
-    if (!licenser.IsLicensed())
+    if (!licenser.IsLicensed)
     {
+        var details = licenser.GetRegistration();
         // show registration / trial screen
     }

-    // the customer might have just bought a license and entered the key, check again if (!licenser.IsLicensed())
+    // the customer might have just bought a license and entered the key, check again if (!licenser.IsLicensed && !licenser.IsTrial)
     {
-        if (!licenser.IsTrial())
-        {
         Application.Terminate();
     }
-    }

-The double check can be simplified by using the ShouldRun method:
+The double check can be simplified by using the ShouldRun property:

     var options = new LicenseOptions { ... };
     var licenser = Licenser.Create(options);
-    var details = licenser.GetRegistration();
+    licenser.Initialize();

     // initial check
-    if (!licenser.IsLicensed())
+    if (!licenser.IsLicensed)
     {
+        var details = licenser.GetRegistration();
         // show registration / trial screen
     }

     // should I run the application?
-    if (!licenser.ShouldRun())
+    if (!licenser.ShouldRun)
     {
         Application.Terminate();
     }